EnesKilicaslan/Enhanced-k-Nearest-Neighbors/README.md

 - [ ] running the implementation on the datasets and comparing results

-- [ ] changing the implementation to multi-threaded
+- [ ] changing the implementation to multi-threaded ( this task might not be done on time )

+- [ ] writing report explaining what and how  I did